Pitika05/E-Grocery-Website/README.md

-This project is a Django-based web application for managing a grocery store.
-It allows users to browse, add, and purchase groceries.
+This is a basic Django web application for managing a grocery store.
+The application allows users to purchase various fruits.